Table of Contents

 Other times, the accomplice is just a member of the audience who doesn’t know what is going on.
 While they still help the magician fool the audience, they too are being fooled.
 This is more like external theft, where the person committing return fraud either fools the person performing the refund, or the return policy is so undefined or lax that no fooling is even necessary.

-Here are 12 types of return fraud.
+Here are 12 types of fraudulent returns.

 - Bricking: An electronic device that sells for $500 can have >$100 in “component value.”
 Some fraudsters will purchase an electronic device, open up the shell, remove the valuable parts to resell online, and then return the useless empty “brick.”